tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 * Range proofs for new UTXOs, proving the values are non-negative AND knowledge of the spend key and value,
 * A signature on the kernel, proving knowledge of the transaction excess.

-Mimblewimble transactions are _interactive_ because the transaction contains information (the spending keys) that must remain secret to each party.
+Mimblewimble transactions are _interactive_ because the transaction contains information (the spend keys) that must remain secret to each party.

 So how can we implement something like one-sided payments in Mimblewimble?